This award is offered annually.

 The nominee must have a distinguished career in the field of biomolecular sciences (Biochemistry, Cell Biology, Molecular Biology or Genetics) and must have demonstrated exceptional teaching, leadership and/or contributions to the broader community.
-The Jeanne Manery Fisher award will also celebrate role models who have actively mentored or promoted women or increased diversity in STEM.
+The Jeanne Manery Fisher award will also recognize those who have actively mentored or promoted equity, diversity, inclusion and accessibility in the sciences.

 The nominee must be a permanent resident or Canadian citizen and identify as a woman.
 There are no age or experience restrictions.
 The nominee must have lived in Canada and have worked at a Canadian research institute for the last 10 years as a senior investigator (defined by 15 years in an independent research position).
 The nominee and nominator need not be a member of the CSMB.
 Applicants are strongly encouraged to also apply to the Canadian Science Publishing Senior Investigator Award.

 (3) Nomination process